Urban Planning Admission Requirements

 The academic credentials of applicants seeking admission to the School of Planning vary each year.
-The freshman class profile for the School of Planning is based on the middle 50% of the 2012 entering freshman class:
+The freshman class profile for the School of Planning is based on the middle 50 percent of the 2013 entering freshman class:

 We share these numbers to give you an idea of the "typical" credentials of students accepted into our programs.
 Scoring within this range (or outside of it) is not a guarantee of admission or denial.